nunesam/nunesam.github.io/index.md

 ---

 ## Research Interest
-### Engineering Nanomaterials for Biomedical Applications and Mechanism Exploration
+### Engineering Nanomaterials for Biomedical Applications
-Gold nanoparticles have been extensively researched for a variety of biomedical applications, such as drug delivery, imaging, diagnostics, and therapy, because of their tunable properties and biocompatibility.
+Gold nanoparticles have been widely explored for diverse biomedical applications, including drug delivery, imaging, diagnostics, and therapy, due to their unique tunable properties and relative biocompatibility.
+They hold significant promise in clinical research, with some  gold-based nanoformulations advancing in clinical trials, targeting conditions such as advanced and metastatic solid tumors, glioblastoma, Parkinson's disease, multiple and amyotrophic lateral sclerosis, type 1 diabetes, and arthritis.
 <img src="images/Main55.png?raw=true"/>

-Modifying nanoparticles' surfaces with biomolecules such as DNA, peptides, miRNA, or therapeutic agents can directly influence their cellular interactions, biodistribution, and overall biomedical fate.
+A key aspect driving their biomedical potential lies in surface modification.
+Functionalizing nanoparticles with biomolecules such as DNA, peptides, miRNA, or therapeutic agents can directly influence their cellular interactions, biodistribution, and overall biomedical fate.
 Investigating these surface modifications holds great promise for engineering nanomaterials that not only enhance therapeutic efficacy but also offer innovative solutions for diseases that currently lack effective treatments.

 ### Nanoparticle Fate and Intercellular Communication